Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Skeleton-Aware Augmentations (SAA)

 \section{Skeleton-Aware Augmentations (SAA)}

-As illustrated in Fig.~\ref{fig:augmentation}, standard geometric transformations \cite{ActCLR, AimCLR, CrosSCLR} frequently overlook the physical constraints of articulated human bodies, resulting in distorted limb proportions or physically implausible postures.
-Our SAA framework addresses this limitation by constructing diverse yet structurally valid contrastive pairs.
-To ensure sufficient view diversity while maintaining anatomical integrity, each augmentation within the SAA suite is applied independently with a probability of $p=0.5$.
+As illustrated in Fig.~\ref{fig:augmentation}, standard geometric augmentations can distort the articulated structure of the human body and produce unreliable contrastive pairs.
+Skeleton-Aware Augmentations (SAA) improve view diversity while preserving basic anatomical consistency.
+Each augmentation is applied independently with probability $p=0.5$.